fonzerelly/web-engineering/javascript_basics/index.md

 * Its default Data-Format JSON is so deployable, that the new nosql based Database Systems mongodb, couchdb, ...
 * There are even microcontrollers that run javacript And it is so easy to lern, that even without much programming experience you can achieve very fast  good results.

 ??HORIZONTAL
-## BUT...
-??NOTE
-But all of its power has not been achieved without flaws.
-And we will now  examine some of those flaws that makes many professional software developers say, that JavaScript is bullshit.
-But most of this course will prefer the view, that JavaScript is a good thing.

-??HORIZONTAL